jiannazzone/Digital-Hall-Pass/README.md

 # [Hall Pass Online](https://hallpass.online/)

 Tired of writing Hall Passes?
-This system will:
+This system will allow:
-1. Allow a student to input their Name, Destination, and requested time
+1. A student to input their Name, Destination, and requested time
 2. You as the teacher to authenticate and "sign" the pass using a QR code

 The system is not perfect, but I wanted something that worked without collecting, storing, or pre-loading any data.